This site contains affiliate ads (including Amazon Associates).

 Incidentally, “Natsu wa kinu” does not mean “summer never comes,” but rather, in literary parlance, “summer has come.

-This famous poem was selected as one of the 100 best poems of Japan.
+This famous poem was selected as one of the 100 Best Japanese songs.

 Sightseeing Link Sasaki Nobutsuna’s birthplace